JuanSeDataBio/HR_MySQL_PowerBi/README.md

 + The mayor ethnicity register in the company is mark by White (28.53%), two or more races (16.40%), and African American (16.25%), while american Indian and Native Hawaiian reach 5-6% of the entire sample.
 + In regards to the age, we confirm the minimun age resgister is 26 while the maximun is 60 years, showing the organization does not care about or discriminate about age, additionally, according to our age distribution, the most relevant age group is 35-44 years with 29% follow by 25-34 with 28%.
 + For the employees register in the data base, 75% are working on the premises, while 25% are working remotely.
-+ The avg length of employment for terminated employees is up today 8 Years.
++ The avg length of employment for terminated employees is 8 Years, indicating that usually employees with >8 years are usually terminated.
++ For the gender and deparment relation, the distribution goes: the 3 deparments with female presence are Engineering, Accounting and Human Resources, while for Males are Engineering, Accounting and Sales.
++ The termination rate among the departments is center on deparments such as: Auditing with the hihgest termination rate follow by Legal.
+On the other hand Marketing and Business Development are those with the lowest termination rate.
++
 +